openvinotoolkit/openvino_tensorflow/docs/USAGE.md

     openvino_tensorflow.get_disabled_ops()

-To disable or enable dynamic fallback use the the following API (When enabled, clusters having errors during runtime can fallback to native TF although they are assigned to run on OV).
+To enable or disable dynamic fallback, use the following API (When enabled, clusters causing errors during runtime can fall back to native TensorFlow although they are assigned to run on OpenVINO™).

     openvino_tensorflow.enable_dynamic_fallback()
     openvino_tensorflow.disable_dynamic_fallback()

-To export the translated IRs of the clusters use the API below.
-This will dump the clusters from the most recently executed model as ".xml" and ".bin" files which can be used for an OpenVINO application later.
+To export the translated Intermediate Representation (IR) of the clusters to a directory, use the API below.
+This API will export and save the IRs from the most recently executed model as ".xml" and ".bin" files, which can be used for an OpenVINO™ application later.
 The first parameter to this API is the output directory.
-If there is any pre-existing cluster file in the corresponding directory, it will ask user to confirm before overwriting any of the older files.
+If there is any pre-existing IR file in the corresponding directory, it will ask the user to confirm before overwriting any of the older files.
 To disable this check, pass a "False" value as the second parameter(optional).
-Then, any pre-existing IR file will be overwritten without any confirmation if the cluster name is same.
+Then, any pre-existing IR files will be overwritten without any confirmation if the IR file name is the same.

     openvino_tensorflow.export_ir("output/directory/path")